Esri/arcgis-maps-sdk-dotnet-demos/src/TurnByTurn/README.md

-Turn-by-Turn Routing Sample - ArcGIS Runtime for .NET
+Demo: Turn-by-Turn Routing
 =======================
-Required version: ArcGIS Runtime v10.2.4
+Required version: ArcGIS Runtime SDK 10.2.4 for .NET

 Sample app that shows how to write a turn-by-turn routing application using the [ArcGIS Runtime SDK for Windows Store, Windows Phone and Windows Desktop (WPF) apps](https://developers.arcgis.com/net/).
 The app uses MVVM patterns and shares the services, models and viewmodels between all platforms through a shared project, but uses individual views tailored for the experience on the specific device.